rjpbonnal/bioruby-samtools/tutorial/tutorial.md

 	end

 A separate method `fetch_with_function()` allows you to pass a block (or a Proc object) to the function for efficient calculation.
-This example an alignment object and returns an array of sequences which exactly match the reference.
+This example takes an alignment object and returns an array of sequences which exactly match the reference.

     #an array to hold the matching sequences
     exact_matches = []

-	fetchAlignments = Proc.new do |a|
+	matches = Proc.new do |a|
 		#get the length of each read
 		len = a.seq.length
 		#get the cigar string